Brandan-Hummell/G3_Challenge/Explanation.md

 If I were to work on this further, I would learn more about ES6.
 Some of the standards I've used in this challenge are from ES5; I need to learn more about express in order to conform to the newer standards and understand the underlying nuances.

-As stated before, I would also add the rest of the CRUD capabilities to the organization controller.